-If the first pregnancy test result is a BFN, though, that doesn’t necessarily mean you’re not pregnant.
+If the first 15 DPO pregnancy test result is a BFN, though, that doesn’t necessarily mean you’re not pregnant.

-At 15 DPO, it’s perfectly possible that your hormone levels just aren’t quite there yet, or that you ovulated a day or two later than you thought.
+At 15 days post ovulation, it’s perfectly possible that your hormone levels just aren’t quite there yet, or that you ovulated a day or two later than you thought.

 Hang in there, maybe try to take your mind off things, and take a test again in a day or two if your period still hasn’t put in an appearance.